Orbiter-Finance/papers/yellowpaper/yellowpaper.md

 - $\mathrm{ProofComputation}(\mathrm{K}_p, x, w) \rightarrow \pi$.
 Given the proving key $\mathrm{K}_p$, the public commitment $x$, and the secret witness $w$, generate a zk proof $\pi$ about $x$ and $w$ through the circuit $\mathrm{C}$.
 - $\mathrm{Verification}(\mathrm{K}_v, x, \pi) \rightarrow \mathrm{rlt}$.
 Given the verification key $\mathrm{K}_v$, public commitment $x$, and zk proof $\pi$, output binary bit $\mathrm{rlt}$; $\mathrm{rlt} = 1$ when the proof is legitimate; otherwise $\mathrm{rlt} = 0$.

 **Basic Concept**.
 There are two types of rollups: optimistic rollups and zk-rollups.
-Their implementations are quite different, which also leads to their spv implementations are also very different[@spv_on_eth_l2].
-So we will not go into the details of each Rollup's SPV implementation here, but will use a set of proof primitives to generically represent our SPV components.

-Use ZK-SNARK cryptography technology to reduce the gas consumed by the proof of transaction validity
+Their implementations are quite different, Which also leads to the difference of the respective SPV implementations [@spv_on_eth_l2].
+The specifics of each Rollup's SPV implementation will not be discussed in this context.
+Instead, we will utilize a standardized set of proof primitives to universally represent our SPV components.
+Reducing the gas consumption of transaction validity proofs by adopting ZK-SNARK cryptographic technology.

 ## Prove Primitives

-The challenger should provide the ZK Proof of the source transaction, for the exsitence of that.
+The challenger should provide the ZK Proof of the source transaction, for the Exsitence of that.

 **Challenge Task**.
 The challenger should create the challenge task through smart contract firstly , locking the margin of the maker which is challenged , the creating time is $t_{0}$, the challenger should deposit some amount of margin, formally $\mathcal{M}_{C}$ formally